-Today Silverlink’s Capture Products Manager, Rob Dixon, is attending an Apprenticeship Careers Day at Hetton School in County Durham to engage with pupils and school leavers about the value of looking to pursue a career in the health IT industry.
+Today Silverlink’s Product Manager, Rob Dixon, is attending an Apprenticeship Careers Day at Hetton School in County Durham to engage with pupils and school leavers about the value of looking to pursue a career in the health IT industry.

 The Apprenticeship Careers Day is part of the Founders4Schools programme in association with the Villiers Park Education Trust – a not-for-profit initiative that connects young people to business leaders with the aim of inspiring skills development.

 Hetton School has a good reputation and a long history as its predecessor school opening in 1912.
 The school prides itself on how it actively guides and supports students with their personal development and well-being.